Imvenkat67/python-test-web-app/README.md

 Assumed the environment has docker installed, running kubernetes cluster, terraform installed

 ## Any improvements
 For this simple use-case, this setup would work just fine.
-Maybe creating helm templates for k8s manifests used here in future just for scalability and reusability.
+However, as the requirements grow for scalability and reusability we can create helm templates for k8s manifests, terraform modules, implement a CI/CD process etc.

 ## possible CI/CD implementation
 1. Lets assume we use github actions to setup CI/CD for this app.